Elaine Gannon

 Elaine Gannon (born February 2, 1953) is an American politician.
-She is a member of the Missouri Senate, representing District 3.
+She was a member of the Missouri Senate, representing District 3.
+She left office on January 8, 2025.
 She is also a former member of the Missouri House of Representatives, having served from 2013 to 2021.
 She is a member of the Republican Party.

 Missouri State Senate

 Elected in 2020, she preceded fellow Republican Gary Romine, after serving eight years in the Missouri House of Representatives.